eouia/MMM-CalendarExt/README.md

 - Your other module can ask events and get answers.
 - Almost everything customizable with configuration and CSS.

+## For RPI zero or RPI 1 users
+- For RPI zero or RPI 1 users, use the branch `forRPI1`(https://github.com/eouia/MMM-CalendarExt/tree/forRPI1)

 ## Install
 ```
 cd ~/MagicMirror/modules